 Sound too good to be true?
 Unfortunately, it is.

-The Truth Behind Decaf Teas
+The Truth Behind DIY Decaf

 While some of the caffeine is removed from tea leaves during an infusion, the time the leaves are left in the boiling water is not long enough to make a significant difference in the caffeine level.
 According to a test conducted by Bruce Richardson, a well-known tea expert, and Dr. Bruce Branan, Professor of Chemistry at Asbury University, it takes 6 minutes to remove 80 percent of the caffeine in loose leaf teas.
-A 3-minute infusion reduced the caffeine by just 46 percent to 70 percent, depending on the type of tea.
-Within that time, you are loosing all of the flavors and healthy components of tea.
+A 3-minute infusion reduced the caffeine to 70 percent, depending on the type of tea.
+Within that time, however, you are loosing all of the flavors and healthy components of tea.

-Don't believe it?
+Skeptical?
 Try brewing a loose leaf tea a second time after a normal 5-minute brew and see how it tastes.
-Chances are that it will be very dull and disappointing, negating the joy of drinking tea in the first place.
+Chances are that it will be very dull and disappointing, thin and watery, negating the joy of drinking tea in the first place.
 Even so, many people who were fooled by the myth of home decaffeination continue to rinse their tea, despite evidence to the contrary.

-Lower Caffeine Tea Options
+Lower-Caffeine Tea Options

 If you are okay with a beverage that is almost caffeine-free, select a tea that is naturally low in caffeine, such as a white tea from Fujian or a "twig tea" like Hojicha or Kukicha.
 You can also opt for tea blends that contain caffeine-free herbs in lieu of some of the tea, such as Moroccan mint or masala chai.

-Amaresh N, Mullaicharam AR, Abdueghafour El-Khider M. Chemistry and Pharmacology of Caffeine in Different Types of Tea Leaves.
+Amaresh N, Mullairacharam AR, et al. Chemistry and pharmacology of caffeine in different types of tea leaves.
 International Journal of Nutrition, Pharmacology, Neurological Diseases.
-2011;1(2):110-115. http://dx.doi.org/10.4103/2231-0738.84198
+2011;1(2):110-115. doi:10.4103/2231-0738.84198